NCS

 Kate McCulley, who writes the journey weblog Adventurous Kate, is initially from Boston and has been living in Prague since 2020.

-She not too long ago turned a everlasting resident of the Czech Republic and mentioned that since settling in Europe, she has additionally turn out to be much less of a Grinch.
+She not too long ago turned a everlasting resident of the Czech Republic and mentioned that since settling in Europe, she has additionally turn into much less of a Grinch.

 Kate McCulley and her husband, Charlie Neville, soak up the atmosphere at the Christmas market in Vienna, Austria.